idnavid/misc/Gaussian_approximation.md

 ## On the significance of Gaussian distributions
-I recently left the following as a response to an inquiry on slackoverflow.com.
+I recently left the following answer in a response to an inquiry on slackoverflow.com.
 The question was: "Why is the Gaussian distribution so popular in probabilistic estimation?".
 Although there are MANY reasons that justify using a Gaussian distribution, I find the following, which is the Maximum Lieklihood Taylor Series Expansion most interesting.
 For more on this, see David Mackay's book "[Information Theory, Inference, and Learning Algorithms - Chapter 28](http://www.inference.org.uk/itila/)"

 Say we want to approximate the posterior probability of a parameter, **w**, given some data, **D**.
 A reasonable approximation is the Taylor Series expansion around some point of interest.
 A good candidate for this point is the Maximum Likelihood estimation, **w***.
 Using the 2nd order Taylor Series expansion of the *log*-probability of P at **w***: